 Fall 2023 Session

-Runs September 9th – November 11th; Interns must commit to at least 10 full days at the farm over the fall but can plan their schedule with the Education Coordinator based on the Museum’s hours of operation.
+Runs September 9th – November 11th; Interns must commit to at least 10 full days at the farm over the fall but can plan their schedule based on the Museum’s hours of operation.

 Application Deadline: September 1, 2023

-Junior Interns will report to the Education Coordinator, but will work with and assist
+Junior Interns will report to the Executive Director, but will work with and assist

 all staff members over the course of the program.